-However, from time to time, I take a deep breath and commit to a significant challenge, usually something that on the face of it, looks genuinely improbable for someone like me (advancing years, hectic work and family schedule and too little time for riding bikes)!
+However, from time to time, I take a deep breath and commit to a significant challenge, usually something that on the face of it, looks genuinely improbable for someone like me (advancing years, hectic work and family schedule and constant time-crunch)!

 This website is about those challenges and the preparation that goes into them.
 It’s about the places I go, the people I meet and the things that inspire me.
 Most of all, it’s about the highs and lows of riding bikes of all types, in all weathers and in a multitude of places.
 Some of my more notable rides are listed below.

 Everesting 2018: Stwlan Dam, Wales | Everesting 2017: Cime de la Bonette (2,802m), France – Europe’s highest Everesting to date | Everesting 2017: Mynydd Graean (Gravel Mountain), Wales | Everesting & HRS 2016: Whiteleaf, UK (#23 in 100 Greatest Climbs) – 10,260m | Everesting 2015: Bradenham Wood Lane, UK | 2015: Lucy’s Cent Cols Memorial Challenge, Cevennes, France | 2014: Cent Cols Dolomites | 2012: Tour de Force (Le Loop) Lifer | 2007: Ultra Raid Pyreneen – time record